ceejbot/putter/README.md

 - At that point, we have proof of viability for the db & model layer as well as the api layer.
 - From there, implement uploading & viewing a story.

-At that point, we should either re-evaluate choices or go all-in on them.
+At that point, we will have learned enough to either re-evaluate choices or go all-in on them.

 Missing relevant pieces:

+- pit AWS vs Google Cloud for features & cost
-- email provider (SparkPost or Mailgun).
+- email provider (SparkPost or Mailgun)
-- another other external providers needed?
-- serious thinking about administrative interface
-- any kind of thinking at all about browsing & discovery

 ### Features

 - above all else, serve a story *fast*
 - above all else, make story discovery *pleasant* and *fast*
-- stories, aka fic, are the focus
+- stories, aka fic, are the focus; other media is secondary
 - rare events can be slow (NB posting stops being rare if success happens)
 - accessibility is a first-class feature
 - site affordances shape culture: choose features mindfully